 I highly value curiosity, creativity and critical thinking.
 Thus, a large percentage of your grade will come from a research project.
 You will choose a research topic at the beginning of the class (and I will help you with this).
 Then you will read about this topic, and find questions that trigger your curiosity.
 Then you will pick a question that is answerable within the time limit of a semester.
 Then you will hand in this research question, plus a literature review (i.e., summary of what people have discovered in your chosen topic) as the midterm paper.
 Think of this midterm as a preparation for your final paper.
 Then you will hand in a final paper, which summarizes your answer(s) to your question, along with your theoretical argument or empirical evidence.
 I will discuss the research project in details with you in class.
 This research project will be an opportunity for you to explore and understand international economics in depth.
-I expect you to discuss with me about your research throughout the course (e.g., during office hours).

-Besides the research project, there are also homework assignments, a midterm and a final exam, all of which are weighted equally at 10% of your grade.
-The exams are short and non-comprehensive (so that you can focus on your research paper).
-I will tell you exactly what the exams cover beforehand.
+Besides the research project, there are also homework assignments and a final exam, all of which are weighted equally at 10% of your grade.
+The final exam is short and non-comprehensive (so that you can focus on your research paper).
+I will tell you exactly what the exam covers on the last class.